brian-tenovos/tnvs-api-dev-portal/developer-portal/webhooks/authentication.md

 Tenovos supports autenticating Webhook requests using OAuth 2.0 `clientCredentials` grant type.
 Tenovos requires a valid `clientId`, which is required for all authenication types.

 Customers will need to provide the URL of their authorization server.
-This is the URL from which Tenovos will get authorization tokens from the authenitcation service.
+This is the URL from which Tenovos will get access tokens from the authenitcation server.

 ## Using clientSecretBasic